openshift/node-observability-operator/docs/README.md

 Data retrieval is currently in development.

-Right now the data is stored in the container file system under `/run`.
+As of now the data is stored in the container file system under `/run`.

 With a nodeobservabilityrun called `nodeobservabilityrun-sample`: